belovedpearl/Currency_Converter/README.md

 * Rows not appendeing in the worksheet

-    *Converting my data to list before appending helped fixed this
+    * Converting my data to list before appending helped fixed this

 * Heroku not recognising file containing my key.

-    *
+    * Changed the path to access the key.

+* After deployment, Terminal print appeared in black bluring view.
+    * Changed the display color after the art to white.

 ### Unfixed Bugs
  * To my current understanding, there is no unfixed bug